cobweb-eu/core-geonetwork/docker/README.md

 --------------------
 Docker creates an internal network, which is then used to communicate between containers.
 All containers are binded to the same host, which is _localhost_ on Linux and the address of the docker machine on OsX and Windows.
 Only two ports are exposed outside this internal network: 80 and 443 on the apache container.
-The data container exposes port 9102, which is used by the bacula-client to communicate with the server.
-If you want to take advantage of the backup funcionality, be sure to open this port in any firewall.

 The PostgreSQL DB accepts passwordless local conections from _postgres_ user.
 It also accepts authenticated remote connections, but these are limited to the internal network, as we do not expose the PostgreSQL port.
 Currently, we use a set of default username and passwords, which should be *changed* for increased security: